How to Study for the Citizenship Test: Strategies That Work

 - 3 Branches of Government: "JEL" = Judicial, Executive, Legislative

-- First 10 Amendments: "Bill of Rights" = Basic Rights In Law of Free American Republic (BRLOFAR - make your own!)
+- First 10 Amendments: "Bill of Rights" = Basic Rights In Law of Free American Republic

 - 13 Original Colonies: Group by region (New England, Middle, Southern)